Dream speech: Cognitive dream speech research

+While Wernicke's area and Broca's area are implicated in dream speech, verbal activity in dreams is not isolated to the brain.
+Though reduced in amplitude, motor impulses to facial and lingual muscles accompany dream speech and dreamed conversations.
+Such muscle potentials can be detected with electromyography, and to an extent, decoded and reconstructed as audio speech.

 Application: dream speech and Elyn Saks

 In her book The Center Cannot Hold Elyn Saks gives several examples of word salad arising during psychotic episodes.
 But an explanation or helping intervention by her therapists seems lacking.
 Instead new antipsychotics are recommended each time.

 There is however a striking resemblance between an aspect of dream 51 in Kraepelin's monograph and a psychosis of Saks arising because she received for a memo a generally very good (that is not excellent) from her professor Bob Cover.